lucee/lucee-docs/docs/04.guides/06.extensions/12.extensions-couchdb/page.md

 We need to have a running CouchDB installation to connect to, this section will let guide you through getting CouchDB running

-1. Head to the CouchOne website and select products <http://www.couch.io/products>.
+1. Head to the CouchOne website (https://couchdb.apache.org/)[https://couchdb.apache.org/].

 1. Download the right version for your Operating System (the screenshots here are for OS X but there should be no difference for each OS).